auxiliary/vim-layout/README.md

 +----------------+----------------+
 ```

-- tabbed mode: `vl -t <files>`
+- tabbed mode: `vim <more than four files>`

-In this mode, every two files are splitted in separate tabs.
+In this mode, every four files are splitted in separate tabs.

 ```
 +----+----+